HolyBlackCat/quasi-msys2/README.md

 * `index/` — For each installed package it contains a file with a list of files owned by it.

-  `root/` and `index/` must always stay in sync, otherwise things will break.
+  `root/` and `index/` should always stay in sync, otherwise things can break.
+But you can install your own files to `root/`.

 * `cache/` — Stores cached archives of the packages downloaded from the repo.